Jacques Pierre is a multi media creative devoted to limitless growth and the creation of dope art

 Intern, Summertime Gallery, Summer 2023

-• Created animated videos of artists’ work to publicize future openings and fabricated original signage for gallery
+• Created animated videos of artists’ work to publicize future openings

 • DJed artists’ openings